 Read Text »

 Length: 6 pages

-The “S.” in “S. 1691” means this is a Senate bill in the United States Congress.
+This is a Senate bill in the United States Congress (indicated by the “S.” in “S. 1691”).
 A bill must be passed by both the House and Senate in identical form and then be signed by the President to become law.